Marquesas Islands-Polynesia Forgotten by Tourism

 Mother and baby Whale

-We watched the whales come and go for the next 30 minutes but with the constant motion of the waves, we began to feel seasick.
-We also decided we didn’t want to crowd the whales any more than possible and we swam back to the boat.
+Eventually, the constant motion of the waves began to take its toll.
+The bobbing and rolling started to make us feel seasick, and we also didn’t want to overstay our welcome or disturb the whales any more than necessary.
+Reluctantly, we swam back to the boat.

 Swimming with Black tip Sharks, Moorea Island